w3b3d3v/kitdot-payment-features-grant/applications/kitdot.md

 **Tagline:** Web2-like payment experiences for building Polkadot dApps

-Kitdot Payment Features Enhancement is a comprehensive payment development toolkit that empowers developers to build production-ready payment applications on Polkadot with Web2-like user experiences.
+We aim to expand kitdot templates to have a comprehensive toolkit that empowers developers to build production-ready applications on Polkadot with Web2-like payment experiences.

 **Brief Description:**

 Kitdot is a TypeScript development toolkit that helps developers build Polkadot dApps faster with ready-to-use templates.
 This grant proposal aims to enhance Kitdot with three critical milestones that address the biggest barriers to mainstream Web3 adoption:

-1. **Gasless Transactions** - Templates for gasless dApp interactions using account abstraction.
-Includes smart contracts and production-ready code developers can deploy.
+1. **Gasless Transactions System** – Templates for gasless dApp interactions using account abstraction.
+Includes smart contracts, base contracts, relay services, and deployable production code.

-2. **UX Improvements and X402 Payment Protocol** - Templates implementing x402 protocol for content and API monetization.
-Developers can use these to build paid services.
+2. **X402 Payment Protocol System** – Templates implementing the X402 protocol for content and API monetization.
+Include token contracts, facilitator services, and full paid API examples.

-3. **Ecosystem Integration** - Templates demonstrating DotConnect, ReactiveDot, Polkadot UI, and Dedot integration.
-Shows developers how these tools work together.
+3. **Ecosystem Collaboration & UX Refinement** – Templates and integrations demonstrating DotConnect, ReactiveDot, Polkadot UI, and Dedot working together.
+Includes partner coordination, UX improvements, and comprehensive documentation.

 **Why We're Creating This:**